 You do not need permission to prune or remove trees on your property that are:

 - on the exempt trees list

 - already approved to be removed or pruned as part of a Development Consent.

-You do need permission to remove trees that are any of the following:
+You do need permission to prune or remove trees that are any of the following:

 - 3 metres or more in height

 - has a trunk diameter of 200mm or more, measured at 1 metre off the ground

 - has branches that spread 3 metres wide or more

 - has large roots that you want to prune

 There are two ways to get approval from Council to prune or remove a tree: